Embodied-AI-Safety/Embodied-AI-Safety.github.io/README.md

-# Fine-tuning Aligned Language Models Compromises Safety, Even When Users Do Not Intend To!
+# The Threats of Embodied Multimodal LLMs: Jailbreaking Robotic Manipulation in the Physical World
-This is the project page of the paper: Fine-tuning Aligned Language Models Compromises Safety, Even When Users Do Not Intend To!
+This is the project page of the paper: The Threats of Embodied Multimodal LLMs: Jailbreaking Robotic Manipulation in the  Physical World